Food and Wine Travel Guide to Australia

 An underground wine cellar.

 Just beyond Adelaide lies the Barossa Valley, a world-renowned wine region rooted in heritage and bold flavor.
-Ancient shiraz vines produce deeply expressive wines, while the region’s German influence runs through its food culture, from smoky smallgoods to hearty, seasonal farm fare.
+Ancient shiraz vines produce deeply expressive wines, while the region’s German influence runs through its food culture.
+You can taste wines from 150-year-old vines, with deep-rooted shiraz delivering intense blackberry, dark chocolate, and peppery spice layered with eucalyptus.

 Hobart and Tasmania